Dirndl Dresses and Lederhose

 After trying on at least 20 dresses I finally found the perfect one.

-Take your time, try out different styles and choose only what looks best on your own figure.
+Take your time, try out different styles and choose only what looks best on you.
 The sales lady will be patient enough to show you all the models she has :-)

 Only after you have chosen the Dirndl, go ahead and buy the corresponding white blouse.
 Then chose a colorful apron that matches your dress.
 You can have several aprons in different colors, which will give you a different look different every time you wear it.